Group of people hiking with backpacks across rocky terrain

 Difficulty: Easy

-For a more relaxed walk that’s suitable for all ages, the Lymm Dam and Trans Pennine Trail is a perfect choice.
+For a more relaxed walk suitable for all ages, the Lymm Dam and the Trans Pennine Trail are a perfect choice.
 This 4-mile circular route starts at Lymm Dam, a picturesque spot with a mix of water, woodland, and wildlife.
 The trail then joins the Trans Pennine Trail, a long-distance path that runs from coast to coast across the north of England.
 The Lymm section is flat and easy-going, making it ideal for a family day out or a gentle stroll.
-Along the way, you’ll pass historic landmarks like Lymm Cross and enjoy lovely views over the Cheshire countryside.
+Along the way, you'll pass historic landmarks like Lymm Cross and enjoy lovely views over the Cheshire countryside.

 Tips for Walking in Cheshire